The pannier or saddlebag is the original riding luggage and was used by cowboys, soldiers, and postmen, to name just a few.

 Givi EA101B Easy-T Expandable Motorcycle Saddlebags

-I personally love the way the Givi EA101B Easy-T panniers look.
-The hexagonal shape looks ultra-cool on any type of bike.
-It helps that the hex shape isn’t just for style – it actually helps add rigidity to the bags so they keep their shape better.
+I love the way the Givi EA101B Easy-T panniers look.
+The hexagonal shape looks ultra-cool on any bike.
+It helps that the hex shape isn’t just for style – it helps add rigidity to the bags, so they keep their shape better.

-One of the things that Givi does really well with their motorcycle luggage is portability.
+One of the things that Givi does well with their motorcycle luggage is portability.

-The Easy-T saddlebags have a shoulder strap so you can carry them easily.
-The bags even look good when carrying them (if you haven’t noticed, I really love the style of these bags).
-It is a bit awkward to carry both panniers at once though when you are without a pillion.
+The Easy-T saddlebags have shoulder straps so that you can carry them easily.
+The bags even look good when carried off the bike.
+It is a bit awkward to carry both panniers at once, though.

 As for other features, Givi delivers everything you’d expect from one of their products in this price class.

-You’ve got a dependable safety straps for fitting the panniers, rain covers, and a sturdy construction.
+You’ve got dependable safety straps for fitting the panniers, rain covers, and sturdy construction.
 Thanks to the mini-zip, you can easily remove items from the main compartment while on the go.

-I do wish the fabric was a higher denier, but the bags are reinforced with rigid plastic so they hold up well.
+I wish the fabric were a higher denier, but the bags are reinforced with rigid plastic, so they hold up well.

 Dimensions: 29cm x 18cm x 28cm, 29cm x 28cm x 47cm expanded